Val Demings embraces hard left Democrats in Florida Senate run

 REP. VAL DEMINGS, FLORIDA SENATE CANDIDATE, CAMPAIGNS WITH ACTIVIST WHO REPEATEDLY COMPARED GOP TO TALIBAN

-Demings, a former police chief, is apparently undeterred by Lightfoot's soft-on-crime approach despite the Rubio campaign's attempts to paint her with the same brush.
+Demings, a former police chief, is apparently undeterred by Lightfoot's soft-on-crime approach despite the possibility that the Rubio campaign could paint her with the same brush.
 The congresswoman herself repeatedly voted against provisions in the Democrats’ hotly contested $3.5 trillion reconciliation bill that would prohibit illegal immigrants with criminal backgrounds from obtaining legal status.

 Demings, who served as one of seven managers in then-President Donald Trump's first impeachment trial, announced in June that she was throwing her hat in the crowded ring of Democrats, including former Rep. Alan Grayson, in the hopes of defeating Rubio next November.
 Since then, she has aligned herself with several progressives while also condemning the Rubio campaign's attempts to label her a socialist.